JUMP TO SECTION

-A: Your medical reports are a form of peek into some elements of your body in the past.
-As the language that Ayurveda speaks is different from the one that conventional medicine speaks, all your previous records would aid in understanding of your body from a different perspective.
+A: Your medical reports are a form of peeking into some elements of your body in the past.
+As the language that Ayurveda speaks is different from the one that conventional medicine speaks, all your previous records would aid in the understanding your body from a different perspective.

 Q: Can I take Ayurvedic treatment along with modern medicine?